giorgiosironi/eris/README.md

 Consult [the ChangeLog file](https://github.com/giorgiosironi/eris/blob/master/ChangeLog.md) to know the latest new features.

-## Support
+## Support and contributing

-Feel free to open issues on the [GitHub project](https://github.com/giorgiosironi/eris/issues) for support.
+Feel free to open issues on the [GitHub project](https://github.com/giorgiosironi/eris/issues) for support and feature requests.

+Pull requests are welcome.
+For anything longer than a few lines it's worth to open an issue first to get feedback on the intended solution and whether it will integrate well with the rest of the codebase.

+If you contribute a commit to Eris, you will be credited in the [contributors](CONTRIBUTORS.md) file (unless you don't want to.)